 If no network is available, you can still connect to the AX system for remote control.
 When the supplied WiFi adapter antenna is installed, and not connected to another WiFi network, you can enable the bell system's Access Point (AP) mode so the system will broadcast its own SSID.
 This mode is enabled with a switch at the lower left of the Settings - Network menu.

 The Remote Setup screen will display this SSID and password for you to set your phone for connection.
 Once you have successfully connected to the carillon WiFi, scan the code with your phone or tablet to load the remote screen.
+Some phones or tablets may require you to confirm that you wish to connect to a network without internet, before it will complete the connection to the carillon WiFi.

 The secure access authentication given in the QR code can be set to expire after so many days by the administrator.
 Upon expiration you will not be able to access the remote without re-scanning the QR code.